Fatdevil/GolfIQ-YOLO/docs/replay-analyzer.md

 - **Heading RMS** — residual error reported by the heading smoother.
 - **Heading trace** — the smoothed heading series (falls back to raw if smoothing is absent).

+## Shot log & dispersion

+QA overlay captures append plan vs actual shot records to `hud_run.json` under the `hud.shot` envelope.
+The analyzer parses every object with a `shotId` and renders two complementary views:

+- **Dispersion plot** — plots the landing point relative to the pin (origin).
+The Y axis runs along the target line (positive values = long); the X axis shows lateral error (positive values = right).
+Multiple runs can be overlaid, with the active run highlighted via the toggle above the charts.
+- **Shot stats table** — compares average carry, standard deviations, and the share of short/long/left/right misses.
+This table updates as you switch between the primary/comparison runs.

+Use the slot picker above the upload card to load a capture as **Primary** or **Comparison**.
+The timeline & FPS/latency charts operate on the active slot while the dispersion widgets always show all loaded runs side-by-side.

 ## Bench comparison

 `GET /bench/summary` provides the most recent platform recommendations.
 The analyzer fetches the JSON automatically and